alexbrjo/bitbucket-branch-source-plugin/src/test/java/com/cloudbees/jenkins/plugins/bitbucket/README.md

 Testing Approach PoC
 ====================
 Below is the basic concept.
 The tests get run against a local mock and can be confirmed against the server.
-This could be improved by created maven targets to test/confirm.
+This could be improved by creating Maven targets to test/confirm.
 ```
 if (CONFIRMATION_FLAG)
     ip = https://public.api.com
 else
     ip = http://localhost:PORT
 ```

 Mock API
 --------